GoogleCloudPlatform/terraform-python-testing-helper/README.md

 ## Compatibility

 Starting from version `1.0.0` Terraform `0.12` is required, and tests written with previous versions of this module are incompatible.
-Check the [`CHANGELOG.md`](CHANGELOG.md) file for details on what's changed.
+Check the [`CHANGELOG.md`](https://github.com/GoogleCloudPlatform/terraform-python-testing-helper/blob/master/CHANGELOG.md) file for details on what's changed.

 ## Testing

-Tests use the `pytest` framework, and only depende on that.
+Tests use the `pytest` framework and have no other dependency except on the Terraform binary.
 The version used during development is in the `DEV-REQUIREMENTS.txt` file.

 ## Disclaimer